DigitalHistory/advanced-topics-ChoJohn/spatial-history/index.md

 </br>

 Diversity is an important component for the success of Silicon Valley.
 Vivek Wadhwa, an entrepreneur, academic and an author explains that:

 <blockquote>
 <em>
 “What they don't realise is that what really makes the Valley tick is its culture of risk-taking and information sharing; people-to-people networks; openness to new ideas; and diversity - more than half of its innovators are foreign-born.” [<a href="http://www.bbc.com/news/technology-26041341">1</a>]
 </em>
 </blockquote>

+In the book <em>Municipalities and Multiculturalism: The Politics of Immigrations in Toronto</em> highlights that Toronto is among the highest with immigrant population and ethnocultural diversity that are extraordinary[<a href="https://books.google.ca/books?hl=en&lr=&id=ngMCCV64WrkC&oi=fnd&pg=PR11&dq=immigration+toronto&ots=AIDJywPZte&sig=JC5R-WfbsC15pipnKo9JapfMMj0#v=onepage&q=immigration%20toronto&f=false">14</a>].
 The diverse people interacting creates the inspiration engineers and artists require to innovate.
 There are many innovation hubs in Toronto where startups can get support through funding and network opportunities by being under the same roof with businessman, artist and engineers.
 Paul Saffo from DISCERN analytics, a company that offers insights as a service to investment professionals states:

 <blockquote>
 <em>
 “But to succeed you need an ecology of fearless players from venture capitalists to banks, suppliers and myriad other supporting businesses unafraid to risk all by helping with often flakey and unpredictable start-ups.
 So if you want to be the next Silicon Valley, don't copy our success.
 Learn to support and encourage novel and ultimately successful failure” [<a href="http://www.bbc.com/news/technology-26041341">1</a>]
 </em>
 </blockquote>

 Paul Saffo highlights the importance of the type of support required for a company to succeed resulting in Silicon Valley’s success.
 He explains that investors should support the company through the up and downs.
 That is exactly the support MaRS, an innovation hub in Toronto provides.
 Their impact statement says:
 <blockquote>

 <em>
 “MaRS is not just about creating billion-dollar companies, but touching a billion lives.
 We are creating a vanguard of entrepreneurs working to improve society for future generations and making a difference beyond our borders.” [<a href="https://www.marsdd.com/about/story/">6</a>]
 </em>
 </blockquote>

 MaRS focus on the result instead of the process which is a factor for Silicon Valley’s immense success.
 Toronto offers a great location to the tech companies through its people and resources that is unique with their diverse culture.
 </p>